jhfeng0215/prediction-of-customer-purchase-intention/README.md

-# Mcfromer---The end to end model to predict customer-purchase-intention
+# Mcformer---An end to end model to predict customer-purchase-intention
 * This is an end to end deep learning method Mcformer to utilize the customer clickstream data to predict the user purchase intention.
 * We aim to utilize the customer clickstream data to predict the customer purchase intention, the scenes as follows:
 * ![question](https://github.com/jhfeng0215/prediction-of-customer-purchase-intention/blob/main/Mcformer/pictures/ques.png)